 One of the perks of being on vacation is leaving behind the stuff you don't really like doing in your normal day-to-day routine.
-Thanks to public transit options that extend well beyond the Portland metro area all the way to Timberline Lodge, you can include driving in that list of things to escape.
+Thanks to public transit options that extend well beyond the Portland metro area, stopping in Sandy and continuing all the way to Timberline Lodge, you can include driving in that list of things to escape.
 Traveling from downtown Portland without stepping into a single car, you have access to all of the best recreation spots on Mt.
 Hood; all you need to do is check the times and bring small bills for your fare.
-Anything and everything you want to do is just a bus stop away.
 If you need a little inspiration, we have a ready-made itinerary outlining trailheads leading to epic hikes, each one in walking distance from a Mt.
 Hood Express transit stop below.
-And don't worry about not having room for your gear, there's options each step of the journey for your skis and bikes.
+And don't worry about not having room for your gear; there's options each step of the journey for your skis and bikes.
 So save money with no car rental or gas or save the environment.
 No matter what you're saving, you can do it car-free.

 Craving a hike but don’t want to drive?
 Avoid parking, Northwest Forest Pass fees and enjoy access to beautiful hiking trails that are all walking distance from multiple stops on the Mt.
 Hood Express.
 Below are some tips before you begin your car-free trip to Mt.
 Hood National Forest and hiking suggestions at most stops along the route.

 The below stops follow the Mt.
 Hood Express route eastbound from Sandy to Timberline Lodge

 Rated "easy," with 2.5 miles of trails in an old growth forest setting with the Wild & Scenic Salmon River flowing through, Wildwood Recreation Site can be accessed from the RV Village Resort via the Doug Fir trail (to avoid walking on Hwy 26).